ehealthsuisse/EPR-by-example/files/PIXFeed.md

 76    </controlActProcess>
 ```

-The *subject* child element conveys the following information in it's child elements.
+The *subject* child element conveys the following information in its child elements.

 The *patientPerson* child element conveys the patient data including:
 - *name*: conveying the given and the family names of the matching patient data.